 • Replace outdoor fan motor: $250–$650

-• Repair refrigerant leak: Depends on the type of refrigerant your heat pump uses.
+• Repair refrigerant leak: Depends on the kind of refrigerant your heat pump uses.
 R-22 Freon is pricier since it’s no longer being made.

 4. Heat Pump Won’t Cool

 Just like a heat pump that won’t turn on, a heat pump that won’t cool can be connected to many issues.
-We advise checking for:
+We suggest checking for:

 • Tripped circuit breakers